aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/comments-and-notes/how-to-change-the-comment-font-color/_index.md

 ---
-title: How to change the Comment Font Color with JavaScript via C++
+title: How to Change the Comment Font Color with JavaScript via C++
-linktitle: How to change the Comment Font Color
+linktitle: How to Change the Comment Font Color
 type: docs
 weight: 180
 url: /javascript-cpp/how-to-change-the-comment-font-color/
 ---

 {{% alert color="primary" %}}
-Microsoft Excel allows users to add comments to cells to add additional information and highlight data.
-Developers may need to customize the comment to specify alignment settings, text direction, Font Color, etc. Aspose.Cells for JavaScript via C++ provides APIs to accomplish the task.
+Microsoft Excel allows users to add comments to cells to provide additional information and highlight data.
+Developers may need to customize the comment to specify alignment settings, text direction, font color, etc. Aspose.Cells for JavaScript via C++ provides APIs to accomplish this task.
 {{% /alert %}}

-Aspose.Cells for JavaScript via C++ provides a [**Shape.textBody**](https://reference.aspose.com/cells/javascript-cpp/shape/#textBody--) property to set the font color of the comment.
-The following sample code demonstrates the use of [**Shape.textBody**](https://reference.aspose.com/cells/javascript-cpp/shape/#textBody--) property to set text direction for a comment.
+Aspose.Cells for JavaScript via C++ provides a [**Shape.textBody**](https://reference.aspose.com/cells/javascript-cpp/shape/#textBody--) property to set the font color of a comment.
+The following sample code demonstrates the use of the **Shape.textBody** property to set the font color for a comment.

 ```html
 <!DOCTYPE html>